aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 ##### Server connected to MLAG

-In the case of an MLAG connection, the data structure is the same and the only difference is we need to add information about Port-Channel to be configured.
+In the case of an MLAG connection, the data structure is the same; the only difference is that we need to add information about the port channel to be configured.

 ```yaml
 servers: